Steven17D/Lego3/developer_guide.md

 It is one of the basic stones of Lego 3.

-Read [here](https://rpyc.readthedocs.io/en/latest/index.html) the "Tutorial" and "Documentation" pharagraphes.
+Read [here](https://rpyc.readthedocs.io/en/latest/index.html) the "Tutorial" and "Documentation" paragraphes.

 #### AsyncIO